 SOURCE: U.S. Patent and Trade Office

-Contains only vitamins, which includes: vitamin A, vitamin C, vitamin D, vitamin E, vitamin K, thiamin, riboflavin, niacin, vitamin B6, folate, vitamin B12, pantothenic, biotin, and choline.
+Product contains only vitamins, which includes: vitamin A, vitamin C, vitamin D, vitamin E, vitamin K, thiamin, riboflavin, niacin, vitamin B6, folate, vitamin B12, pantothenic, biotin, and choline.

 |A1299||Mineral (or Element)

-Contains only minerals (or elements).
+Product contains only minerals (or elements).
 Examples include: calcium, chromium, copper, fluoride, iodine, iron, magnesium, manganese, molybdenum, phosphorus, selenium, zinc, potassium, sodium, and chloride.

-Contains only amino acid(s) and/or protein containing products
+Product contains only amino acid(s) and/or protein containing products

 |A1310||Other Nutritive > Fatty Acid or Fat/Oil